Welcome to today's edition of the Rush 24-7 podcast.

 You know, but people think it's the opposite.

-People think the FBI, and I look I don't think it's not a specific thing.
+People think the FBI, and I look, I don't think it's not a specific thing.

-People, it's the United States government, endless resources.
+It's the United States government, endless resources.

-The FBI is on the case.
+The FBI is on the cape.

-People used to rely on the fact the FBI was under.
+People used to rely on the fact the FBI was on the ⁇ not that they never made mistakes, but that they were there.

-This is this is not true.
+This is not true.

-Here's the former head of the New York office, the FBI admitting they can't do anything.
+Here's the former head of the New York office, the FBI, admitting they can't do anything.

-Now, to me, folks, this this is we report this as just okay.
+Now, to me, folks, this is, we report this as just, okay, here's the news today, folks.

 What do you think of this?